plantphys/spectratrait/README.md

 plotrix (>= 3.7-8), gridExtra (>= 2.3), scales (>= 1.1.1)

 ### INSTALL
 spectratrait is not currently on CRAN, but you can install from GitHub using devtools().
-First, lets make sure you have all of the package dependencies installed.
+First, make sure you have all of the package dependencies installed.
 You can do this either by 1) installing the packages individually using install.packages(), for example:

 ``` r
 install.packages("pls")